jibeetz/podcast-webapp/README.md

 # podcast-webapp
 Web Podcast player

+**Note: To fetch the RSS feeds, the app relied on a yahoo service which is not available anymore.**

 # Features
 - Plays Podcasts; just add the rss feed of your podcast
 - List shows and their details